MbqIIB/notes/Golang_Notes.md

 * The methods can be defind for the type or the type pointer `*type`.
 The method set differs between the two:
 > continue
 * the special type `interface{}` represent any value semantic while the type `struct{}` represents no value semantic.
+*

+#### Comparison to Erlang:
+* Erlang has soft real-time scheduling through expression reduction count.
+* Erlang does not share memory but pass(copy) values between processes and hence garbage collection can be done individually on processes whitout affecting other processes.
+Go share memory among goroutines and for this reason, the garbage collection has 'stop the world' semantics.